Norwegian Customer Support role

 If you have some experience from sales, or if you have an open mindset about learning more about it, great, even more likely you will be successful in this role

-Do you like being a part of a team, work toward common goals and enjoy problem-solving, then you will like this place!
+Do you like being a part of a team, working toward common goals, and enjoy problem-solving, then you will like this place!

-Previous experience from Customer Support is desirable and fluent in English and Norwegian, both oral and written is a must.
+Previous experience in Customer Support is desirable and fluent in English and Norwegian, both oral and written is a must.

 For the right person, we offer a competitive salary and good benefits.